Fiction: "The Shed"

 Teddy lifted her mask and nudged Piper aside with a nod, unwilling to argue with the outlaw.

-“Uh— Are you aware of what you’re wearing—” Teddy began with pause, but a darkness enveloped her today.
-The hellish vibes of her handmade costume became her.
-She thought of the wicked screams, classmates jumping out of the way, the posse currently cowering behind their Pied Piper.
+“That doesn’t even make sense, Piper!”
+Teddy ruminated on how to respond next as a darkness enveloped her.
+Her body pulled her to walk away, to disengage, to scoff at Piper’s juvenile inability to control her negative energy.
+But the hellish vibes of her handmade costume tightened Teddy’s posture, her rigidity, as she stood and stared Piper in the eyes.
+Teddy thought of the wicked screams, her classmates jumping out of the way, the posse currently cowering behind their Pied Piper.
 She felt almighty.
-She felt, for the first time, like she had the ability to take up space.
+She felt, for the first time, like she possessed the ability and bravery to take up space instead of walking away.

-Teddy realized Piper’s poor attempts at insults really did bother her, and before Teddy could calmly consider leaving Piper in the school yard to sulk, she lowered her mask over her face and began to step slyly toward Piper in an effort to intimidate.
 “Actually, Piper, you’re way off.
-I’m the decomposed skeleton of all the girls and women who have been murdered and hurt by bullies and their mean friends, risen from the dead and here to exact my revenge on their sorry souls.”
+I’m the decomposed skeleton of all the girls who have been murdered by their bullies.
+And I’ve risen from the dead and I am here to get revenge on all the sorry souls that didn’t have an ounce of niceness in them.”
 Teddy lunged forward, squeezing out any stagnant air between them.
 To Teddy’s deep satisfaction, Piper caved, jumping back.
-“So watch out.
-If you’re not careful you might not make it to tomorrow,” she added before shoving Piper aside and sliding into the building.
+“So watch out, Pipes.
+If you’re not careful you might not make it to tomorrow.”
+Teddy shoved Piper aside and slid into the building.

 Teddy kept her mask on all day, relishing the visible fear that ensued simply by turning a corner.
-She felt like she was unravelling, but it was a at the hands of a power she’d never felt before.
+She felt like she was unravelling, but it was at the hands of a power she’d never felt before.
 The ease at which Teddy could incite an emotion in another human was addicting.
-She spent the day dishing out small punishments but as it wore on she realized it was lonely being avoided.
-The high of the scare was fleeting.
-She needed more.
-She needed bigger.
-She needed something that lasted longer.
+She spent the day staring criminally at a disinterested Piper from across the classroom and dishing out small punishments, burying the bubbling realization that it was lonely being avoided.
+The high of the scare was fleeting and Teddy needed more— more power, more control, more confrontation.
+Teddy needed Piper to feel real fear.
+She needed her to know what it felt like to feel so alone at the hands of another person.
+Teddy had no clue where to start.

-“Don’t think for a second I want to be here,” Piper griped, crossing her arms, embittered.
+“Ew, don’t touch me!
+And don’t think for a second I want to be here,” Piper griped, crossing her arms and turning towards the passenger window.

-“Dionne got called into work so Piper will be spending the night and it’s going to be great, right girls?”
-Teddy’s father always tried too hard to be the glue that held the hatred at bay when Teddy and Piper were forced to spend extracurricular time together.
+“Dionne got called into work so Piper’s spending the night and it’s going to be great, right girls?”
+Teddy’s father always tried too hard to be the glue stick that held the hatred at bay when Teddy and Piper were forced to spend extracurricular time together.

 Stashes of chocolate, chips, candy and pop piled high on the living room floor.
 Teddy was laying on her back obnoxiously chewing a massive wad of gum surrounded by wrappers.
 Her father, snoozing on the couch.
 She rubbed her extended belly feeling slightly sick watching Piper decadently nibble on her third piece of chocolate.
 “Just eat it already!”
 Teddy barrelled at her, throwing a handful of wrappers into Piper’s face.

 “I am eating,” Piper said through gritted teeth.
-“Do you think you can fit another piece of gum in that mouth of yours?”
+“Do you think you can fit another piece of gum in that gaping hole of yours?”

+Teddy stared at her vehemently while Piper pretended not to notice.
 “I done.
-I’m going to bed,” Teddy said, spooning what was left of her candy into a pillow.
-“And you better come too cause if you wake me up—” she said, walking lazily out of the room until she was sure Piper could no longer see her.
-Dashing down the hall, Teddy cracked her bedroom window and ran back out to complete the leisurely walk to her room just as Piper followed after her.
+I’m going to bed,” Teddy said, spooning what was left of her candy into a pillow case.
+“And you better come too cause I’m a light sleeper and if you wake me up—” she said stepping into Piper’s personal space before walking lazily out of the room.
+Out of view, Teddy dashed down the hall, cracked her bedroom window, and ran back out her her room to complete the leisurely walk just as Piper entered the hallway.

 Gripping her candy, Teddy stiffened in the doorframe to her room.
-She was acting, but Piper was clueless, caught in the perfect storm of pre-teen disgruntlement.
+She was acting, preying on her audience, but Piper was clueless, caught in the perfect storm of pre-teen disgruntlement.
 Teddy flicked on the light and noticeably scanned the space.
-“There was a spider in here earlier,” she yelled back to Piper.
+“There was a huge, hairy spider in here earlier,” she yelled back to Piper.
 But at that moment there wasn’t any movement.
 No dark spots on light carpet.
 No cobwebs in the corners.
 No visible signs of— “Eugh!”
 Teddy exhaled, suddenly shoved into the room.
 “Watch where your going, Robin!”

 “This place is disgusting,” Piper said, repulsed.
-“I just saw the grossest spider in the hall.
+“The grossest spider is in the hall!
 You’re wearing them, and they live with you.”
+Piper shuddered.
+Teddy too.
+They both stared down the hall.

-“It’s in the hall?”
-Teddy asked, clutching her stash tighter and peering out over Piper’s shoulder.
+Where?”
+Teddy asked, clutching her stash tighter and peering out over Piper’s shoulder who was now trying to push into the room past Teddy.

-“Did I stutter?” she said, rolling her eyes, pushing her way into the room and flopping down onto the sleeping bag set up on the floor beside the bed.
-“It better not crawl into my mouth.”
+“Did I stutter?” she said, rolling her eyes, triumphantly making her way in and flopping down onto the sleeping bag set up on the floor beside the bed.
+“Put a sweater at the bottom of the door so it doesn’t get in.
+Oh my gosh— if it crawls into my mouth while I’m asleep—”

-Teddy, costume and all, crawled into bed like it was no big thing.
+“Crunch!
+Crunch!
+Crunch!”
+Teddy mimed, leaving the door wide open and, costume and all,crawling into bed like it was no big thing.
 “Hey, now that you’re here, can you close the window?”

 After a moment of pause, Piper obliged, but not before pointing out Teddy’s spider dirt all over the carpet and in the bed where she’d be sleeping.
 “You are so gross,” she said, raising her hands to pull the pane closed.
 Teddy peeled another spider from costume and put it on Piper’s pillow.